Month 3, Day 1, Monday 2:15 p.m.

 “Duplicative transmogrifications aren’t the only first order effects.
 If this were a nautilus shell, with the ever-expanding spiral, the reference to the Fibonacci sequence can be useful in complex divinations dealing in certain kinds of prediction.
 If the crab, snail, or mollusk that lived in a shell is still alive and recently removed, one might use the shell in a divination to find the creature.
 The shell might even be useful as a simple representation of the sea itself, in combination with other components.”

 The jar of calcium carbonate made a reappearance, this time poured out into the Circle.
 “The conch shell is used as a trumpet, and if you hold it against your ear, folk tales say you can hear the rush of the sea from which it was born, making it a passable component for spells to send or even store messages.
 Other second order associations would be a shield, armor, or shelter.
 A home.”
-The particulate matter flowed and rose up, first into a dome shape that vaguely resembled the conch shell, where it settled for a moment.
+The particulate matter began to move, flowing first into a dome shape that vaguely resembled the conch shell, where it settled for a moment.
 “Here, we have an emergency shelter that is closely associated with the source component,” Professor Lacer said.
 The material of the white dome flowed again, gaining four walls, a domed roof with a chimney stack, and a door.
-The material settled, turing vaguely pearlescent, like the inside of a shell.
+The material settled, turning vaguely pearlescent, like the inside of a shell.
 “And one less closely associated, but still a shelter.
-Now, you could do something similar with transmutation alone, if you have the knowledge and the power, but it would be more difficult to maintain both structural stability and such thinness of the walls, which allow a caster to create a larger structure with less power.
+Now, you could do something similar with transmutation alone, if you have the knowledge and the power, but it would be more difficult to maintain both structural stability and such thinness of the walls, which allows a caster to create a larger structure with less power.
 This use of transmogrification is superior in other hypothetical situations as well.
-Consider that you do not have an abundance of building material, or that environmental forces require quick work.”
+Consider a situation where you do not have an abundance of building material, or environmental forces require quick work.”

-Sebastien had seen a similar spell cast by an upper term student earlier that year, but using a model house as a component to mold snow instead.
+Sebastien had seen a similar spell cast by an upper term student earlier that year, with which they used a model house as a component to mold snow.
 That had been interesting, but this was even more captivating.

 Professor Lacer turned to the blackboard once more, and lines extended from the pentagon, creating a second layer of spell effects.
 The web was beginning to take shape.
 “Now, for third order associations.
 These are even more conceptually vague, less anchored to the reality of the shell and more to the ideas of the shell.”

 “The shell is protection to its inhabitant, but also a burden that they must carry with them always, weighing them down.
-It has been used in spells that allow a protector or benefactor to share a curse—and thus weaken it—with those under their care, as those people take on a burden in order to continue to receive the accompanying benefits.
+It has been used in spells that allow a protector or benefactor to share a curse—and thus weaken it—with those under their care.
+As the benefactor adds some important value to the beneficiary’s life, ideally some level of protection, the beneficiary can take on part of the burden in order to continue to receive protection from the cursed individual.